inire/Living-Skyrim/.github/ISSUE_TEMPLATE/mod-request.md

 **LE/Oldrim mods will be automatically rejected, do not submit them.**

 **To submit a mod for consideration, you must attach a copy of your save game where you have defeated Alduin.
-And suggestions without this attached will be automatically rejected.**
+Any suggestions without this attached will be automatically rejected.**

 **Mod Name**
 The name of the mod.